Prospects for detecting gravitational waves from eccentric subsolar mass compact binaries: Abstract

 \section{Abstract}

-Sub-solar mass black hole binaries, due to their light mass, would have to be primordial in origin instead of the result of stellar evolution.
-Soon after formation in the early Universe, primordial black holes can form binaries after decoupling from the cosmic expansion.
-Alternatively, primordial black holes as dark matter could also form binaries in the late Universe due to dynamical encounters and gravitational-wave braking.
-A significant feature for this channel is the possibility that some sources retain non-zero eccentricity in the LIGO/Virgo band.
-Assuming all dark matter is primordial black holes with a delta function mass distribution, $1\msun-1\msun$ binaries formed in this late Universe channel can be detected by Advanced LIGO and Virgo with at their design sensitivities with a rate of $\mathcal{O}(1)$/year, where $12\%(3\%)$ events have eccentricity at gravitational-wave frequency 10 Hz, $e^\mathrm{10Hz}\geq0.01(0.1)$, and non-detection can constrain the binary formation rate within this model.
-Third generation detectors would be expected to detect sub-solar mass eccentric binaries as light as $0.01 \msun$ within this channel, if they account for the majority of the dark matter.
-Furthermore, we use simulated gravitational-wave data to study the ability to search for eccentric gravitational-wave signals using quasi-circular waveform template bank with Advanced LIGO design sensitivity.
-Assuming binaries with a delta function mass of $0.1(1)\msun$ and the eccentricity distribution derived from this late Universe formation channel, for a match-filtering targeted search, $41\%(6\%)$ of the signals would be missed compared to ideal detection rate due to the mismatch in the gravitational-wave signal from eccentricity.
+Due to their small mass, subsolar mass black hole binaries would have to be primordial in origin instead of the result of stellar evolution.
+Soon after formation in the early universe, primordial black holes can form binaries after decoupling from the cosmic expansion.
+Alternatively, primordial black holes as dark matter could also form binaries in the late universe due to dynamical encounters and gravitational-wave braking.
+A significant feature for this channel is the possibility that some sources retain nonzero eccentricity in the LIGO/Virgo band.
+Assuming all dark matter is primordial black holes with a delta function mass distribution, $1\msun-1\msun$ binaries formed in this late-universe channel can be detected by Advanced LIGO and Virgo with their design sensitivities at a rate of $\mathcal{O}(1)$/year, where $12\%(3\%)$ of events have eccentricity at a gravitational-wave frequency of 10 Hz, $e^\mathrm{10Hz}\geq0.01(0.1)$, and nondetection can constrain the binary formation rate within this model.
+Third generation detectors would be expected to detect subsolar mass eccentric binaries as light as $0.01 \msun$ within this channel, if they accounted for the majority of the dark matter.
+Furthermore, we use simulated gravitational-wave data to study the ability to search for eccentric gravitational-wave signals using a quasi-circular waveform template bank with Advanced LIGO design sensitivity.
+For a match-filtering targeted search, assuming binaries with a delta function mass of $0.1(1)\msun$ and the eccentricity distribution derived from this late-universe formation channel, $41\%(6\%)$ of the signals would be missed compared to the ideal detection rate due to the mismatch in the gravitational-wave signal from eccentricity.

 \keywords{Gravitational Waves --- Eccentricity --- Primordial Black Holes}